Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 Rebalance your hormones

-Zinc, an essential hormonal regulator throughout a woman's life , is essential to help relieve and reduce hot flashes.
+Zinc, an essential hormone regulator throughout a woman's life, is essential for helping to relieve and reduce hot flashes.
 At any age, it helps regulate both the synthesis of our sex hormones and our thyroid hormones.
-Always choose a well-assimilated form such as bisglycinate to guarantee optimal effectiveness and a minimum of side effects.
+Always choose a well-absorbed form like bisglycinate to ensure optimal effectiveness and minimal side effects.

-In the face of any hormonal imbalance, it is also essential to ensure an optimal intake of fatty acids to promote good synthesis of our hormones.
-Evening primrose oil is very interesting here because, rich in omega 6, it has anti-inflammatory properties in addition to its intake of essential fatty acids.
-To be supplemented with a daily intake of omega 3 (linseed oil, rapeseed, walnuts and small oily fish), essential for the heart, brain, inflammation and our precious hormones.
+In the face of any hormonal imbalance, it is also essential to ensure an optimal intake of fatty acids to promote proper synthesis of our hormones.
+Evening primrose oil is very interesting here because, rich in omega 6, it has anti-inflammatory properties in addition to its contribution of essential fatty acids.
+Supplement with a daily intake of omega 3 (linseed oil, rapeseed, walnuts and small oily fish), essential for the heart, brain, inflammation and our precious hormones.

 Finally, depending on the hormonal imbalance identified, there are also specific actions to take to bring comfort and well-being on a daily basis.

-• Are you concerned by symptoms that indicate hyperthyroidism?
+• Are you affected by symptoms that indicate hyperthyroidism?

-It is essential to consult your doctor to have a complete thyroid assessment in order to make an accurate diagnosis.
-Depending on this, your healthcare professionals will be able to direct you towards the solutions best suited to your needs.
+It's essential to consult your doctor for a complete thyroid assessment to make an accurate diagnosis.
+Based on this, your healthcare professionals will be able to direct you toward the solutions best suited to your needs.

 On the plant side, if hyperthyroidism is indeed diagnosed, Lycope has a recognized activity to slow down thyroid stimulation.